 Albumen: the white of an egg.

 Amino acids: the simpler building units of protein.

-Anticoccidial: a anticoccidial drug used to treat or prevent coccidiosis
+Anticoccidial: an anticoccidial drug used to treat or prevent coccidiosis

-Artificial insemenation: the introduction of semen into the female oviduct by methods other than by natural mating.
+Artificial insemination: the introduction of semen into the female oviduct by methods other than by natural mating.

-Aviary system: a system of housing based on the litter system where a number of “mezzanine” floors are installed to increase the available floor space and, in so doing, provide the space for more birds in the poultry house.
+Aviary system: a ‘litter system’ of housing where a number of “mezzanine” floors are installed to increase the available floor space and, in doing so, provide the space for more birds in the poultry house.

-Beak trimming: The removal of part of the beak of poultry by specially designed equipment to prevent cannibalism and it’s associated vices.
+Beak trimming: The removal of the tip of the beak of poultry by specially designed equipment to prevent cannibalism and its associated vices.